 Come Up with a Game Plan

-Of course, every site is different.
-A larger building that requires additional cabling or a more remote office location will need longer lead time.
+Of course, every site brings unique challenges.
+A larger building that requires additional cabling or a more remote office location will need a longer lead time.
 “We’ve done sites in remote parts of Idaho, Colorado and Utah,” Naughton says.
 “These sites are not standard, and it’s often difficult to get a lot of competitive bids from the various support services needed to get the office operational.”